salilab/conda-recipes/imp-nightly/README.md

 conda-forge no longer supports Python 2, but does still retain the packages.
-To build with these, first delete `$HOME/conda_build_config.yaml`, then Build IMP with `conda build -c salilab --python=2.7 imp-nightly`.
+To build with these, first delete `$HOME/conda_build_config.yaml`, then build IMP with `conda build -c salilab --python=2.7 imp-nightly`.

 We only build Python 2.7 packages for Mac and Linux.
 On Windows it requires using an ancient C++ compiler which fails to build big chunks of the IMP code, and few or no users use the Python 2 Windows package anyway.

-## Mac/Linux
+## Mac

-We build for Mac or Linux on a stock macOS 10.10 or CentOS 7 box (with the `patch` RPM installed).
+We build for Mac in a Vagrant macOS 10.13 image.

+conda-build can fail on this system during its overlinking check, due to a broken macOS symlink:

+      File "/Users/vagrant/miniforge3/lib/python3.9/site-packages/conda_build/post.py", line 1223, in check_overlinking
+        return check_overlinking_impl(m.get_value('package/name'),
+      File "/Users/vagrant/miniforge3/lib/python3.9/site-packages/conda_build/post.py", line 1117, in check_overlinking_impl
+        with open(os.path.join(sysroot, f), 'rb') as tbd_fh:
+    FileNotFoundError: [Errno 2] No such file or directory: '/System/Library/Frameworks/System.framework/System.tbd'

+To work around, modify `~/miniforge3/lib/python3.9/site-packages/conda_build/post.py` and wrap this open call to catch `FileNotFoundError` and return `lines=[]`.

+## Linux

+We build for Linux in the docker/podman `centos:7` container.
+First run `yum install patch` to get RPMs not in the base image.

 ## Windows